dustinpfister/blog_posts/_posts/canvas-example-pointer-manager-mouse-and-touch.md

 ## 1 - The pointer manager module for this canvas example

 So lets start out with the module that will create the pointer manager of sorts.
 This module is a few helper methods and a single public method returned from within an IIFE module pattern.
-The public function is just called and passes a state machine object that I will be getting to with a demo later in this post.
+The public function is just called and when doing so I pass a state machine object that I will be getting to with a demo later in this post.
+However for now I think that I can just say that the state machine object has a reference to a canvas element in it.
+It is then this canvas element to which I would like to attach some event handlers.

 ### 1.1 - The out of canvas, and the get pointer helpers.